 By communicating in this manner, especially when upset, you reflect that you are no better than the person you just berated in front of their contacts.
 It is always best, when you are not happy with the content of the email, to show a little decorum and only reply to the sender.

 Always remove the email addresses in the To: and Cc: fields

 Easily Avoid Reply to All Abuse and Misunderstandings

-- Senders: If you don’t want those you email to use Reply to All, then use the BCc: field to list all your contact addresses so they are not seen by those who receive your message.
+- Senders: If you don’t want those you email to use Reply to All, use the BCc: field so they are not included if Reply to All is clicked.

 - Recipients: Do not Reply to All if you do not know “all.”
 Reply to the sender only.